EliAndrewC/l7r/setting/l7r.md

 - Oni who are summoned into the mortal realm by bloodspeakers and other types of tsukai usually try to devour everything they can, though smarter ones may scheme to more effectively feed as much as they can while in this realm.
 This is unquestionably bad and wrong, as the essence of Jigoku (the Shadowlands taint) they bring with them corrupts and degrades all it comes into contact with, in contravention of the natural order.

-The Vindicator clan, which deals with the occasional oni which makes it way into Moto lands along the western side of the Twilight Mountains, teaches that oni in the mortal realm are not evil, and should instead be regarded like rabid animals which need to be put down.
-Killing such an oni allows it to "return to where it belongs" and is therefore a merciful act, not only protecting its mortal victims but ultimately doing what is best for the oni itself to where it will thrive where the Tao prospers for it.
+The Vindicator clan, which deals with the occasional oni which makes its way into Moto lands along the western side of the Twilight Mountains, teaches that oni in the mortal realm are not evil, and should instead be regarded like rabid animals which need to be put down.
+Killing such an oni allows it to "return to where it belongs" and is therefore a merciful act, not only protecting its mortal victims but ultimately doing what is best for the oni itself, returning it to where the Tao prospers for it.
 The Vindicator's hatred for all things Shadowlands is well-known, as they are the southernmost Moto tribe who has to deal with all of the Shadowlands denizens which make their way into Moto lands.
 Thus, their position is treated with deference even by those who disagree with them and find it foolish.

 One thing this section and others try to emphasize is how, even within the world of Rokugan with its many established doctrines, there is active debate about these matters.
 Even with something as seemingly black-and-white, good-and-evil as oni (demons) from hell (Jigoku), there is much room for theological disagreement between different characters in the setting.